stefanocoretta/phd-project/tracegram-pilot/code/process-egg.praat.md

 endfor
 ```

-The main loop goes through each file, extracts the relevat portions using a vuv textgrid, and gets the numeric data.
+The script loops through each vowel in the signal and extracts measurements from a 500 ms window around the midpoint (relative to the voicing interval).
+The loop first calculates the derivative of the EGG signal (the dEGG) and then loops through the each glottal cycle to find the time of dEGG maximum and minimum.

 ```praat "vowel loop w"
 #### Vowel loop ####